br3ndonland/udacity-google/es6/es6-1-syntax.md

 >
 > Do you see the repetition?
 Doesn't `type: type`, `color: color`, and `carat: carat` seem redundant?
 >
-> The good news is that you can remove those duplicate variables names from object properties *if- the properties have the same name as the variables being assigned to them.
+> The good news is that you can remove those duplicate variables names from object properties *if* the properties have the same name as the variables being assigned to them.
 >
 > Check it out!
 >